by Dave Landry

 Obviously, supply if irrelevant without demand.
 The point is that the supply is limited.
 And for now, with Bitcoin closing in on 10k, there is demand.

 I think so.
 Technically, I guess we’ll have to wait 27 years total (until 2036 since Bitcoin was created in 2009) to see if it beats the average fiat failure rate.
 Speaking of fiats, some (e.g. John McAfee) argue that since there is a high cost to mine the Bitcoins vs. running a printing press that they should not be lumped in with the fiat currencies.
-Also, the fact that a “real” regulated exchange such as the Chicago Merc are creating contracts on them is a big validation.
+Also, the fact that a “real” regulated exchange such as the Chicago Merc have created contracts on them is a big validation.

 First of all, (as often mentioned) I don’t believe that there are ANY good longer-term “investments.”
 The prices of everything goes up and goes down.
 ALL asset classes will lose at least half of their value at some point in your lifetime.
 You might want to write that down.
 Look no further than the stock market over the past 20 years.